tim840818/nihongo_recognition/README.md

 In this project, the training set of 1405 images are split into 1124 (training data) and 281 (testing data).
 A CNN model is constructed to train on the 800 images, and the trained model is then validated by the testing data.
 The trained model is saved as `model_hiragana_recognition_cnn.h5`.

 The 1000 images of the dataset come from Matheus Inoue's [hirgana-dataset](https://github.com/inoueMashuu/hiragana-dataset) on his Github repository.
-The other 405 images come from my friend Wishyut Pitawanik.
+The other 405 images come from my friend Wishyut.
 Please take a look at `./handwriting_wishyut`.

 The dataset contains 1405 images, each of them having a handwritten Hiragana character.
 There are total 50 Hiragana characters, each character corresponding to 20-29 images.